telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/display-delete-confirmation-buttons-command-column.md

 ---
-title: Display Delete Confirmation as Buttons in the Command Column
+title: Display Delete Confirmation as Button in the Command Column
-page_title:  Display Delete Confirmation as Buttons in the Command Column | Kendo UI Grid
+page_title: Display Delete Confirmation as Button in the Command Column | Kendo UI Grid
-description: "Learn how to display delete confirmation as buttons in the command column instead of dialog."
+description: "Learn how to display the Delete confirmation as a button instead of a dialog in the command column of a Kendo UI Grid."
 slug: howto_display_delete_confirmation_buttons_command_column
 ---

-# Display Delete Confirmation as Buttons in the Command Column
+# Display Delete Confirmation as Button in the Command Column

-The example below demonstrates how display delete confirmation as buttons in the command column instead of dialog with the Kendo UI Grid.
+The example below demonstrates how to render the confirmation to delete a row in a Kendo UI Grid as a button instead of a dialog in the command column.

 ###### Example